bottledcode/RFC/drafts/function-autoloading.md

 There will not be a default function autoloader.

+### spl_autoload_unregister

+`spl_autoload_unregister` will be updated to accept the new constants as the second parameter to unregister an autoloader from either mode.

 ### spl_autoload_call

 The `spl_autoload_call` function will be modified to accept a second parameter of one,